 Kendwa Beach, Zanzibar

-About 3km away from Nungwi is Kendwa Beach.
-Kendwa beach is best known for its full moon parties at Kendwa Rocks.
-The full moon party is a drunken occasion usually on the Saturday closest to the full moon.
-If you’re not into partying don’t worry!
+The full moon party is a drunken occasion, usually closest to the full moon on a Saturday.
+If you’re not into partying, don’t worry!
 The beach still boasts bright blue and turquoise colors with white sand beaches making it a solid contender for the best beach on Zanzibar.

-While you may not be able to catch the sunrises here you will certainly be able to catch beautiful sunsets.
-There is also a village nearby that you can catch a glimpse into Zanzibari life.
+While you may not be able to catch the sunrises here, you will certainly be able to capture beautiful sunsets.
+There is also a nearby village where you can glimpse Zanzibari life.

 Nungwi Beach, Zanzibar